samcartersmith/cds/packages/illustrations/README.md

 ### Gotchas

-It is important to note that if an illustration asset is referencing a color style which was _not_ present the last time the color styles sync was run, then it will need to be run again before running `yarn nx run illustrations:release`.
+- It is important to note that if an illustration asset is referencing a color style which was _not_ present the last time the color styles sync was run, then it will need to be run again before running `yarn nx run illustrations:release`.

-The `illustrations:release` command calls `illustrations:sync` which requires a `lightModeManifestFile` and `darkModeManifestFile` as inputs in `project.json` when generating the svg assets on the fly.
+- The `illustrations:release` command calls `illustrations:sync` which requires a `lightModeManifestFile` and `darkModeManifestFile` as inputs in `project.json` when generating the svg assets on the fly.
 If those files are stale, the executor will fallback to the hex value of the color style used (which will always be a light mode fill since that is the only asset design provides), thus making the light and dark mode images the same.

+- If seeing this error: Cannot read properties of undefined ('styles'), you need to update your FIGMA token to the new value.

+- If seeing a failed task, check that it's expected.
+You may see "There are no new updates since last release XXXX-XX-XX".
+Verify this is expected with design.